nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 ## Habit Stacking

+The best cue to trigger the commencement of a habit is another person (posisblr because you are answerable to them and you need to have a dialogue with them).
+That is why having personal trainers is one of the best ways to sustain a habit.

+One example case where having a human as a habit partner/cue is that When you say you are tired or not feeling it, some trainers say just come and we will figure it out.
+This makes you wanna overcome the momentary friction.
+Once you reached the gym your mood changes you feel ready to go.
+These are some of the days I feel, I'm glad I came to the gym today.

 ## Measuring Progress

+Attaching a reason to do a task helps but there will be times when you will be questioning your reason to do something.
+If you are not seeing results, you will feel discouraged.
+It is not okay to get discouraged.
+A strong sense of purpose and interest help you stick your habit in the beginnig.
+But that alone cannot make it sustain the habit.
+If you are not seeing results, it doesn't seem logical to pursure it.
+The same logical thinking that helped you get started is now working against you.

 ## Compassion
 Compassion for habit forming.
 Most people overestimate what they can do in 1 year and understimate what they can do in 10 years.
 Do not beat yourself for bad days.
 Bad days are part of the process.